Prasant1993/ggAnalysis/Readme.txt

 source set_env.sh ## It will ask for grid password. python CrabSubmit.py ## You can edit this file on your requirement

+After flat ntuple production, prompt and fake photons are separated by applying logic

+cd ggAnalysis/scripts  ## In the file "photonTreeProducer.C", the logic is written, change it according to the need. make
+./run.sh